Cleveland Bicycle Accident Lawyer

 If you were injured in a bicycle accident in Cleveland due to the negligence of a driver, pedestrian, property owner, other bicyclists, or due to a negligently maintained roadway, you might have the right to seek compensation in a personal injury claim.

-At Slater & Zurz, our Cleveland personal injury Lawyers offer unmatched experience and proven case results.
-Our managing partners have been practicing law for more than 40 years and understand the unique and challenging aspects of cycling injury claims.
-First-hand, we have seen the consequences of devastating cycling accidents, from permanently disabling spinal cord injuries to traumatic brain injuries causing memory loss, mood swings, and concentration problems.
+At Slater & Zurz, our Cleveland injury attorneys offer unmatched experience and proven case results.
+Our managing partners have been practicing law for more than 30 years and understand the unique and challenging aspects of cycling injury claims.
+First hand, we have seen the consequences of devastating cycling accidents, from permanently disabling spinal cord injuries to traumatic brain injuries causing memory loss, mood swings, and concentration problems.

 How Slater & Zurz Can Help After a Cleveland Bicycle Accident